The Visual Opportunity

 Here are a few important things to keep in mind about the custom image tabs:

-HyperArts uses the custom tab images and tab names to reinforce each other.
+HyperArts Timeline page, the custom image tabs and tab names reinforce

 How to Customize the Custom Tab Images